Parametric aggregate functions¶

 pattern is a string containing a pattern to match.
 The pattern is similar to a regular expression.

-time is the time of the event with the DateTime type.
+time is the time of the event, type support:

 cond2 ... is from one to 32 arguments of type UInt8 that indicate whether a certain condition was met for the event.